 Address those reoccurring problems that multiple students face.
 This not only will provide direction for grammar and language instruction, but will also show students they are capable of improving their writing in small ways.

 The core of papers, the nuts and bolts, the thesis, introduction, conclusion, and such will probably need strengthened.
 Older students know these terms, but they might not realize the expectations yet.
 As they mature and their writing develops, those elements should mature too.
 A thesis written in fifth grade should differ from one written in tenth grade.

 With the first writing assignment, students might benefit from samples and mentor texts.
 Writing alongside students helps too.

 Introductions and conclusions should relate and wrap a paper together.
 Write with students, and model the struggles you face.
 Provide varying ways to develop these elements.
 If I don’t use graphic organizers, I will create anchor charts.
 Then, we as a class have developed expectations and can reference that chart.

 Writing is difficult.
 Some students will never care for writing.
 Encouragement can begin immediately with a new class.
 I begin building relationships immediately, and I am intentional in incorporating encouragement into conversations.

 Show them that they are good writers, that they have grown, and that their writing assignments have improved.
+Mark great examples for your writing lesson plans!
 The process will come together for you and them.